tunahankilic48/CurrencyWebAPI/README.md

 # Currency Web API

-Bu API uygulaması [www.kur.doviz.com](https://kur.doviz.com/) web sitesinden döviz kurlarının alınıp veritabanına kaydedilmesi için yazılmıştır.
+This API application was written to get currencies  from the website [www.kur.doviz.com](https://kur.doviz.com/) and save them to the database.

-## Teknolojiler ve paketler
+## Technologies and Packages

 - .Net 8.0
 - EntitiyFramework